DjVu: Design

-Chunk types

-Compression

 DjVu divides a single image into many different images, then compresses them separately.
 To create a DjVu file, the initial image is first separated into three images: a background image, a foreground image, and a mask image.
 The background and foreground images are typically lower-resolution color images (e.g., 100 dpi); the mask image is a high-resolution bilevel image (e.g., 300 dpi) and is typically where the text is stored.
 The background and foreground images are then compressed using a wavelet-based compression algorithm named IW44.
 The mask image is compressed using a method called JB2 (similar to JBIG2).
 The JB2 encoding method identifies nearly identical shapes on the page, such as multiple occurrences of a particular character in a given font, style, and size.
 It compresses the bitmap of each unique shape separately, and then encodes the locations where each shape appears on the page.
 Thus, instead of compressing a letter "e" in a given font multiple times, it compresses the letter "e" once (as a compressed bit image) and then records every place on the page it occurs.

 Optionally, these shapes may be mapped to UTF-8 codes (either by hand or potentially by a text recognition system) and stored in the DjVu file.
 If this mapping exists, it is possible to select and copy text.

 Since JB2 (also called DjVuBitonal) is a variation on JBIG2, working on the same principles, both compression methods have the same problems when performing lossy compression.
 In 2013 it emerged that Xerox photocopiers and scanners had been substituting digits for similar looking ones, for example replacing a 6 with an 8.
 A DjVu document has been spotted in the wild with character substitutions, such as an n with bleeding serifs turning into a u and an o with a spot inside turning into an e.
 Whether lossy compression has occurred is not stored in the file.
 Thus the DjView viewing application can't warn the user that glyph substitutions might have occurred, neither when opening a lossy compressed file, nor in the Information or Metadata dialogue boxes.

-Format licensing
+Licensing

 DjVu is an open file format with patents.
 The file format specification is published, as well as source code for the reference library.
-The original authors distribute an open-source implementation named "DjVuLibre" under the GNU General Public License.
-The rights to the commercial development of the encoding software have been transferred to different companies over the years, including AT&T Corporation, LizardTech, Celartem and Cuminas.
+The original authors distribute an open-source implementation named "DjVuLibre" under the GNU General Public License and a patent grant.
+The rights to the commercial development of the encoding software have been transferred to different companies over the years, including AT&T Corporation, LizardTech, Celartem and ePapyrus Solutions K.K. (formerly Cuminas before joining ePapyrus Solutions, Inc.).
+Patents typically have an expiry term of about 20 years.